Promote and encourage development of an agriculture industry in Alaska.

 Target #1: Respond to invasive inquires and actively manage priority infestations.

 Analysis of results and challenges: The Alaska Plant Materials Center provides technical assistance to landowners, land managers, and industry groups regarding the identification and management of invasive plants and agricultural pests.
 The technical assistance provided is based on current science and data for existing invasive issues in Alaska.
 These numbers represent requests for consultation or information including requests for informational materials, assistance in identification of specimens, guidance on management options, and site consultation.
-The increase in requests from FY18 to FY19 is due to the outreach and education Statewide on current infestations of Elodea.
-Acres treated as a metric to measure the programs ability to rapidly respond to invasive populations is a new metric from FY19 forward, hence the limited data prior to the FY19.
+The increase in requests from FY2018 to FY2019 is due to the outreach and education Statewide on current infestations of Elodea.
+Acres treated as a metric to measure the program's ability to rapidly respond to invasive populations is a new metric from FY2019 forward, hence the limited data prior to FY2019.

 |A3: Core Service - Administer plant material services meeting the needs of Alaska natural resource developers and agricultural industries.|